sustainers/authentic-participation/docs/index.rst

     principles/*

-*******
-Purpose
-*******

-**To define a core set of principles of what authentic participation means in multiple contexts (e.g. corporate, individual, humanitarian/NGO, etc.).**

-These principles can be used as a starting place for future work, such as a best practices document, a certification body, or other mediums.
-But before we get tactical, we need to be strategic about what principles are essential to authentic contribution.

 ****************
 High-level recap
 ****************

-This discussion took place across two working sessions at `Sustain 2020 <https://blog.justinwflory.com/2020/02/sustain-oss-2020-quick-rewind/>`_:
+This discussion took place across two working sessions at `Sustain 2020 <https://blog.jwf.io/2020/02/sustain-oss-2020-quick-rewind/>`_:

 - Models for corporate accountability as open source community members (a.k.a. what does it mean to be a corporate member of open source communities?)
 - Principles of Authentic Contribution (`session notes`_)